mangopdf/mangopdf.github.io/_posts/2018-03-01-hacking-your-neighbours-wifi.md

 Your home Wi-Fi is attackable by:
 * anyone nearby your house

 What I'm saying here is that **the chance of someone with skills and motivation to hack your Wi-Fi *actually doing it* is....really small**.
-Probably your neighbours are just that nice family and that one guy who you notice always leaves his beer bottles in your recycling bin and sort of grunts at you when you pass eachother and well, you just think that maybe the classic combo of socks, sandals, and singlets isn't cool anymore, so you'd just like to not have your driveway blocked for once and go to the supermarket without bravely triumphing over evil.
+Probably your neighbours are just that nice family and that one guy who you notice always leaves his beer bottles in your recycling bin and sort of grunts at you when you pass eachother and well, you just think that maybe the classic combo of socks, sandals, and singlets isn't cool anymore, so you'd just like to not have your driveway blocked for once and go to the supermarket without incident.

 Anyway that guy's not gonna hack your Wi-Fi.
-This is why it's not a *total* catastrophe that most people's Wi-Fi security is this bad.
+This is why it's not a *total* catastrophe that most people's Wi-Fi security isn't very good.

 You might leave a spare key under the mat, or not bother to lock your windows *even though* someone could easily climb through them, because you're not worried about someone physically breaking in.
 In the same way, your house probably doesn't need extra-strong Wi-Fi security.